triton-inference-server/python_backend/examples/bls_decoupled/README.md

 respectively.
 In compliance with the behavior of the sync BLS model, it will expect the output to be the square value of the input.

-## Asynchronous BLS Requests with decoupled models
+## Asynchronous BLS Requests with Decoupled Models

 In this section we explain how to send multiple BLS requests without waiting for their response.
 Asynchronous execution of BLS requests will not block your